The Types of Dental Emergency

 Injuries and infections can afflict the soft tissue in the mouth as well as the teeth.
 Falls, sports injuries, beverages that are too hot, and accidental bites can all damage the cheek lining, tongue, and gums.
 Foreign material that gets stuck below the gum line is another source of trouble and potentially a painful periodontal (gum) abscess.
 A gum abscess is an infected pus-filled pocket and generally extremely painful.

 If you injure any of the soft tissue in your mouth, rinse your mouth with dilute salt water.
 Remove foreign material if you can see any.
 If there’s bleeding, press something clean and damp to site of the bleeding for 10-15 minutes.
-If that doesn’t stop the flow of blood, go to the ER at once.
+If that doesn’t stop the flow of blood, call your dentist/periodiontist or go to the ER at once.

 Sometimes you can get a foreign body stuck below the gum line out with dental floss or tweezers.
 But should that prove impossible, a dentist will need to remove it, and you need for that to happen ASAP to minimize the chances of damage and/or infection.